The Business — Shredder Franchise

 Recurring core.
 Group training sessions are the foundation — kids enroll for blocks of 8–10 training days and a majority re-enroll for the next session.
 The base business compounds, it doesn't reset.

-Calendar resilience.
-When session enrollment dips around the holidays, holiday camps fill the slope.
-When school's out for summer, summer camps take over.
-The lights stay on 12 months a year.
+Year-round operations.
+The school year is the core.
+When session enrollment takes breaks around the holidays, shorter holiday camps fill the slope; when school's out for summer, summer camps take over.
+The doors stay open and active 12 months a year.

 Off-peak monetization.
 Birthday parties and open gym fill the weekend gaps.
 Parents Night Out fills Friday evenings.
 Private training fills the off-hours.